-The Gill Heart Institute takes a comprehensive approach to heart health.
+The UK Gill Heart & Vascular Institute takes a comprehensive approach to heart health.
 It begins with promoting cardiovascular wellness and extends to treating complex, life-threatening complications.

 Our dedicated specialists use the most advanced technology to diagnose and treat patients with leading-edge tools available only at premier medical centers across the country.
 Gill physicians use the most up-to-date therapies and devices, including Total Artificial Hearts and heart transplants.